 If you could have any domain name in the world would you still pick BugHerd.com and why?

 YES.
 It is literally the best option of addresses to fit our brand name.

 What would you say is the most important thing for your brand right now?

-To be known as a team of people building the best product in the entire freaking universe to collect, organise and act on client feedback and track issues on websites.
+To be known as a team of people building the best product in the entire freaking universe to collect, organize, and act on client feedback and track issues on websites.
 To also continue being the brand name of choice to our core target audiences and be the go-to recommended software for visual feedback by these key customers is our driving force.

-Which is most important to your brand — mission, core values or vision?
+Which is most important to your brand — mission, core values, or vision?

 Definitely values.
 We are a passionate group of people who really enjoy working together to build great software.
-Rather than trying to make our startup the next “unicorn” we put a value on delighting our customers, listening and engaging with them and creating a great work environment to thrive in.
+Rather than trying to make our startup the next “unicorn”, we put a value on delighting our customers, listening and engaging with them, and creating a great work environment to thrive in.
 This translates to brand with the authenticity of our voice in customer experiences, online communications, and marketing copy.

 Who is your go-to person for business advice, for domain names and in general?

 The internet?
 No seriously, we have a great group of mentors from within the startup and business community, a team of experts working on our product and brand… and the internet.

 What’s next for BugHerd?
 Where do you see the company in 5 years from now?